Monolith Omni

 Mechanistic insight, without wasting precious sample.

 Monolith Omni is designed to help you get more from limited material.
-Generate affinity data in minutes and expand beyond binding strength alone by combining affinity, kinetics, and qualitative stability in a single workflow.
+Generate affinity data in minutes and expand beyond binding strength alone by combining affinity, kinetics, and stability in a single workflow.

 Measure in solution, the way biology actually works.